 - The tape can be pigmented with colour

 This property is widely used as a jacket coating of coaxial cables and other electronic cables.
-Optical fibres coated with adhesive and composite plastics with woven carbon find extensive use in printed circuit board industries.
+Optical fibers coated with adhesive and composite plastics with woven carbon find extensive use in printed circuit board industries.

 The die-cut adhesive tape has the below properties;